 What makes a great small town in Ontario?
 Well, ask that question, and you might get a different answer from each of the province's 14.5 million residents.
 Some towns have a perfect natural setting on a lake; others may have wonderful and historic architecture; while some claim that they are hotbeds of culture and theater.

-Ontario, Canada's most populous province, and its fine assortment of small towns is spread far and wide.
-Some of these locales are day trips from the Greater Toronto Area (GTA) or from Ottawa; others are much further afield.
+Ontario, Canada's most populous province, and its fine assortment of small towns, are spread far and wide.
+Some of these charming places to visit are day trips from the Greater Toronto Area (GTA) or from Ottawa; others are much further afield.

 When to go is a consideration as well.
 Beach towns come alive in the summer and slumber all winter, while ski towns hum with excitement and anticipation of the next snowfall during the winter months.
 No matter what time you visit, you'll definitely find a great assortment of things to do in Ontario's best small towns.

 Niagara-on-the-Lake makes for something a bit more low-key and tasteful than its more lively cousin up on the hill, Niagara Falls.
 Here, you'll find genteel homes on leafy streets, a pleasant main street with historical buildings, and a waterfront area with views back to Toronto.
 A short walk from downtown, you can step back in time to 1812 at the Fort George National Historic Site.

 What some people may not realize is that Niagara-on-the-Lake is also home to the Shaw Festival.
 Throughout the summer across three stages around town, the plays of George Bernard Shaw and others are performed.
 A perfect romantic weekend can be had by checking into a bed and breakfast or historical inn, enjoying a leisurely first-class dinner, and then heading out to a show each evening.